Special Features and Information

 Etymology

-Scaevola is derived from the Greek word, scaevus, meaning "left-handed" or "awkward," likely a reference to its unusual half-flower appearance [Wagner et al. 1990].
+Scaevola is derived from the Greek word, scaevus, meaning "left-handed" or "awkward," likely referring to its unusual half-flower appearance [Wagner et al. 1990].
 The species name, gaudichaudii, is in honor of the French botanist Charles Gaudichaud-Beaupré (1789-1854), who made some of the first descriptions and collections of Hawaiian flora [St. John & Titcomb 1983].